dialchain/dial/dial.md

 # DialChain White Paper

 # Abstract
 The DialChain is a distributed log with the main purpose of turning each inserted __declaration__ into an __immutable assertion__.
 The DialChain can be seen as a log holding state of __tokens__.
-Tokens can be used to represennt a digital coin, a person, an organization or even a physical building, in short everything addressable and therefore non fungible (__NFT__).
+Tokens can be used to represent a digital coin, a person, an organization or even a physical building, in short everything addressable and therefore non fungible (__NFT__).

-The DialChain is unique in its kind of offering an __unlimited block size__ and a __deterministic ordering and execution protocol (DETOX)__, despite it fully open and permissionless chraracter.
-This capability is achieved by accepting all valid declarations submited during a period of time (epoch or simplier time window).
-Instead of having a single validator building limited size blocks (PoW, PoS), the validators spread declarations into neighborhood small enough to ensure synchronous modifications of those declarations inside the current time window.
-The neighborhood consensus and guaranty protocol is sufficient to provide each declaration with an instant finality.
+The DialChain is unique in its kind of offering an __unlimited block size__ and a __deterministic ordering and execution protocol (DETOX)__.
+Unlimited block size capability is achieved by accepting all valid declarations submited during a period of time (a.k.a epoch or time window).

+Instead of having a single validator building limited size blocks (PoW, PoS), DialChain's __Ephemeral Neighborhood Protocol (ENP)__ secures a deterministic association between each token and a group of validators (neighborhood) responsible for that token during the open time window.
+If the neigborhood can not achieve a __51%__ agreement over the state of a token, the next closest neigborhood is invited to covalidate that token.
+The process is repeated till a 51% consensus is achieved for any given declaration.

+After closing a time window, each nneiborhood produces and distribute an execution protocol.
+This is the merkel tree hash of all transactions validated by the neighborhood during that time window.
+With the protocol of each neigborhood, each validator can compute the time window hash that is the merkel tree hash of all neigborhood protocols and the hash of the precedent time window.

-# Core Principle
+# Core Principles
 A declaration is a formal or explicit and self contained statement or announcement.
 A declaration is used to create and modify tokens.
 For this purpose, each declaration exposes a controller property that defines modification rules of the referenced token.

 The purpose of the DialChain is to validate, legitimate and finalize declarations.
 This is done by applying following rules: